 You can see all accommodations in Stirling here.

 We had coffee and cake at The Ground House.
-The cakes were very good, plus the place was quiet and the customer service, also, very good.
+The cakes were delicious, plus the place was quiet, and the customer service was also excellent.

-In Stirling, we found by chance, a chain of pubs where you can eat well and cheap.
+In Stirling, we found by chance a chain of pubs where you can eat well and cheaply.
 And it’s also in Scotland and England, so after this day we looked for it in every location we visited!

 Do you stay longer in Edinburgh?
-Don’t miss our post with 50 things to do and visit for a few days in Edinburgh.
+Then, don’t miss our post with 50 things to do and visit for a few days in Edinburgh.